CapacitorSet/rebridge/README.md

 `Rebridge()` returns an ES6 Proxy object around `{}`.
 When you try to read one of its properties, the getter intercepts the call, retrieves and deserializes the result from the database, and returns that instead; the same happens when you write to it.

-The Proxy will forward the native methods and properties transparently, so that the objects it returns should behave the same native objects; if this is not the case, file an issue on GitHub.
+The Proxy will forward the native methods and properties transparently, so that the objects it returns should behave the same as native objects; if this is not the case, file an issue on GitHub.

 First-level objects (eg. `db.foo`) correspond to keys in the Redis database; they are serialized using JSON.
 When requesting deeper objects (eg. `db.foo.bar.baz`), the first-level object (`db.foo`) is deserialized to a native object, which is then accessed in the standard way.